JoshMSmith44/Project3-CUDA-Path-Tracer/README.md

 * Russian Roulette Termination is implemented with linear falloff
 * Given a falloff threshold x, the probability of a rays termination is:
 $p = \frac{x - ||\text{color}||}{x}$.
 * If a ray is terminated, its color is set to 0.
 If a ray is not terminated, its color is multiplied by $\frac{1}{1-p}$.
-This yields the same expectancy of pixel color while reducing the number ray bounces needed for a given pixel sampling iteration on average.
-However, it will increase sampling variance an may require more iterations to yield a stable pixel color.
+This yields the same expectancy of pixel color while reducing the number of ray bounces needed for a given pixel sampling iteration on average.
+However, it will increase sampling variance and may require more iterations to yield a stable pixel color.

   <img src="img/RRT.png" alt="Description" width="600"/>